dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 function getAllValue() view returns (uint256)
 ```

-Returns the amount of the total staked in the protocol
+Returns the amount of the total staked in the protocol.

 ## Get Value